pressoholics/prso-content-syndication-toolkit-reader/readme.txt

 = 1.0.4 =
 BugFix: Added support for iframe content such as Youtube, Soundcloud, ect

+= 1.1 =
+Added support from multiple master sites to syndicate content to a single reader site (many to one syndication)

 == Upgrade Notice ==

 = 1.0.2 =